 Currently reading: Electric Alpine A110 won't copy Hyundai Ioniq 5 N's 'fake' engine

-French brand will lean into character of electric powertrains rather than trying to replicate an engine
+French brand will lean into the character of electric powertrains rather than try to replicate an engine

-Alpine won’t fit the upcoming A110 EV with “fake” gearing as Hyundai has with the Ioniq 5 N, nor will it pump the cabin with synthetic engine noise, the French brand’s CEO has said.
+Alpine won’t fit the upcoming A110 EV with “fake” gearing, as Hyundai has with the Ioniq 5 N, or pump the cabin with synthetic engine noise, the French brand’s CEO has said.

-In the Ioniq 5 N - the first purpose-built electric hot hatch – an artificial gearbox can be operated through paddles, accurately simulating a internal combustion engine's power delivery.
+In the Ioniq 5 N - the first purpose-built electric hot hatch – an artificial gearbox can be operated through paddles, accurately simulating the power delivery of an internal combustion engine (ICE).
 Simulated engine noise is also played through the speakers.

 He added that the next A110 should not sound like it has an ICE because it “is an electric car”, although he added that “we could make electric cars have the sound or things of ICE cars” if customers demanded it.